 It can be hard to stop people from bothering you.
 Even if you try to avoid it, some people live rent-free in your head.
 Here are some ways to stop that.

 - First, realize you can’t change other people, only yourself.
 If someone is doing something that bothers you, learn to let go of what you can’t change.

 - If the reason the person is bothering you is that they are being toxic, perhaps it’s time to cut them off.
 Either that or establish some boundaries and keep them as firm as possible.

 - Do not take it personally.
 When you don’t, people tend to avoid bothering you since it’s no longer making you miserable.

-- Another thing you should do is to look at how other people handle them, if the person is a repeated botherer.
+- Another thing you should do is to look at how other people handle them if the person is a repeated botherer.
 When it comes to handling people properly, if you don’t, people will walk all over you.
-With that said, everyone responds differently, and you need to find the way that works for your situation.
+With that said, everyone responds differently, and you need to find a way that works for your situation.